 - Plank step-outs: alternate stepping feet out to about shoulder width.

-I’ll admit, it’s not easy to do this goal.
+I’ll admit, planks aren’t easy – and this goal is challenging.
 For 5 minutes every day, I feel a little bit like I’m going to die.
 Planks are tough stuff!
 But these tips have really helped.
 I’ve been practicing every day and been counting slowly to 10 with each :30 set.
 And guess what – it’s making those seconds go by much faster.
 I’d also suggest listening to music.
 I find 2 great songs for my daily 6 minute workout (5 minutes of planks and two :30 sets of rest.
 You can do this and it will be worth it!

-Change it up.
 The more you vary your routine, the more you keep your body alert.
 This will really help to make the most of each 5 minute workout.
 Add weights, add kicks, move up to basic plank instead of elbow planks.
 Look for great ideas to keep your workout interesting so you stay motivated.

-Celebrate your success.
 Do you know what has been the most exciting thing about this 5 minute workout?
 The sense of accomplishment I feel every day when I’m done.
 Every day – just 5 minutes is all I need!
 My celebration?
 I am using my kids’ superhero stickers as a daily tally on my calendar to see my success.
 And it’s really important to me to get every sticker.
 (I do the same thing for running – love my star stickers 4x a week!).
 Find something that works for you – maybe it’s a hot shower, maybe it’s a new song for your playlist or maybe it’s new shoes – if it works for you, then it works.